-Course code 387

-URL -

-Recommended Prerequisites -

-Course content Introduction to environmental management.
+Course code 387 URL - Recommended Prerequisites - Course content Introduction to environmental management.
 Applications in solid waste management.
 Learning of computational tools for the calculation of the biogas produced by waste disposal sites.
 Renewable energy and related advanced technologies.
 Environmental management systems.

-Expected learning The course aims at familiarizing students with the basic
+Expected learning outcomes and competences to be acquired: The course aims at familiarizing students with the basic principles of environmental management.
+After completion of the course the student should be able to understand the basic environmental management issues, to use various tools for designing environmental management solutions.
+Teaching methods Instruction of theory, discussion of applications, debate skills